nojan1/sim6502/README.md

 * Supports breakpoints via callbacks
 * Optional support for illegal instructions (best effort, not recommended)

+Code is not currently considered fully released, and may be subject to API changes.

 # Usage

 ## Step 1.
 Create a memory implementation